 In addition to the present annual data quality document, CIHI releases the Provincial/ Territorial Data Quality Reports for the Deputy Ministers of Health on an annual basis to each provincial and territorial deputy minister of health.
-The Rehabilitation program area is one of several CIHI program areas that participate in this compilation report annually.
+Specialized Care is one of several CIHI program areas that participate in this compilation report annually.